jeetsukumaran/DendroPy/doc/source/tutorial/reading.rst

     ``preserve_underscores``

-        With NEXUS and NEWICK data sources, you can also specify ``preserve_underscores=True``.
+        With NEXUS and Newick data sources, you can also specify ``preserve_underscores=True``.
-        The NEXUS standard dictates that underscores are equivalent to spaces, and thus any underscore found in any unquoted label in a NEXUS/NEWICK data source will be substituted for spaces.
+        The NEXUS standard dictates that underscores are equivalent to spaces, and thus any underscore found in any unquoted label in a NEXUS/Newick data source will be substituted for spaces.
         Specifying ``preserve_underscores=True`` will force DendroPy to keep the underscores.

+PHYLIP
+^^^^^^

+    ``data_type``
+        As noted above, the PHYLIP format requires specification of the type of data using the ``data_type`` argument, which takes one of the following strings: "``dna``", "``rna``", "``protein``", "``standard``"", "``restriction``", or "``infinite``".

+    ``strict``
+        By default, the PHYLIP parser works in "relaxed" mode, which means that taxon labels can be of arbitrary length, and taxon labels and corresponding sequences are separated by one or more spaces.
+By specifying ``strict=True``, the parse will behave in strict mode, i.e., where taxon labels are limited to 10 characters in length, and sequences start on column 11.

+    ``interleaved``
+        By default, the PHYLIP parsers assumes that the data source is in sequential format.
+If the data is in interleaved format, you should specify ``interleaved=True``.

+    ``multispace_delimiter``
+        The default "relaxed" mode of the PHYLIP parser assumes that taxon labels are separated from sequence characters by one or more spaces.
+By specifying ``multispace_delimiter=True``, the parser will require two or more spaces to separate taxon labels from sequence characters, thus allowing you to use single spaces in your taxon labels.

+    ``ignore_invalid_chars``
+        By default, the PHYLIP parser will fail with an error if invalid characters are found in a sequence.
+By specifying ``ignore_invalid_chars=True``, the parser will simply ignore these characters.